Treewidth and gonality of glued grid graphs: Treewidth, brambles, and strict brambles

 \begin{example}[From Section 4.5 in \cite{db}] Consider the $m\times n$ grid $G_{m,n}$.
 Let $\mathcal{B}=\{B_{ij}\}$, where $B_{ij}$ is the union of the $i^{th}$ column with the $j^{th}$ row.
 This is a strict bramble: $B_{ij}$ and $B_{k\ell}$ intersect at the intersection of the $i^{th}$ column with the $\ell^{th}$ row.
 It turns out that $\norm{\B}=\min\{m,n\}$.
 To see this, assume without loss of generality that $m\leq n$.
 If $S$ consists of the $m$ vertices in a column, then $S$ is a hitting set, as each $B_{ij}$ intersects every column in at least one point.
 So, $\norm{B}\leq m$.
 However, any set $T$ with $|T|\leq m-1$ is not a hitting set, as $T$ must then miss some row and some column, and so there exists some $B_{ij}$ such that $B_{ij}\cap T=\emptyset$.
 It follows that $\norm{\B}\geq m$, and we conclude that $\norm{\B}= m=\min\{m,n\}$.

 \end{example}

-The \emph{(strict) bramble number} of a graph is the maximum order of a (strict) bramble on $G$.
-We denote the bramble number $\bn(G)$, and the strict bramble number $\sbn(G)$.
+The \emph{bramble number (resp. strict bramble number)} of a graph is the maximum order of a bramble (resp. strict bramble) on $G$.
+We denote the bramble number $\bn(G)$ and the strict bramble number $\sbn(G)$.
 We can immediately see that $\sbn(G)\leq \bn(G)$, since every strict bramble is a bramble.

 \begin{example} For an $m\times n$ grid graph, we have $\bn(G_{m,n})=\tw(G_{m,n})+1=\min\{m,n\}+1$ by \cite{bod2} and Proposition \ref{bramble bound} below.
 On the other hand, $\sbn(G_{m,n})\geq\min\{m,n\}$ by Example \ref{example:bramble}.
 Since $\sbn(G_{m,n})\leq \bn(G_{m,n})$, the bramble number and the strict bramble number differ by at most $1$.
 (It will follow from Lemma \ref{lemma:mathoverflow} that they cannot be equal, so they differ by exactly $1$.) \end{example}